dosTequilas/frontend-project-lvl2/README.md

 This formatter will show the whole structure of a file with '+' or '-' signs in each difference case.

-Launch command the fixture to check it:
+Launch command with included fixtures to check it:

 ```bash
 make genStylish